cloudfoundry/bbl-state-resource/README.md

 1. `bbl-state/name`, which contains the environment name
 1. `bbl-state/metadata`, which is useful for plugging in to concourse/pool-resource

-TODO: additionally format target-dir/bdr-source-configuration + metadata for use by [bosh-deployment-resource](https://github.com/cloudfoundry/bosh-deployment-resource), and document.

 ## Development:

 things happen via the Makefile: